UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making

-The three companies in Taiwan that recently banned animal testing after hearing from PETA are positive examples that other companies there can follow by pursuing safe human studies instead of tormenting animals.
+The seven companies in Taiwan that recently banned animal testing after hearing from PETA are positive examples that other companies there can follow by pursuing safe human studies instead of tormenting animals.

 Please send polite e-mails to the companies below to tell them to stop experimenting on and killing animals for marketing food and beverage products: